Tip 1: Check that your organisation is eligible to apply

 To prepare your grant application take some time to:

-- check the application close date
+- Check the grant application close date

-- review grant application instructions.
+- Review grant application instructions

 Tip 3: Research how much your project will cost

-Before writing your grant application and project plan research how much your project will cost.
+Before writing your grant application and project plan, research how much your project will cost.

 Tip 4: Consider what other funding sources are available